Skip to content

 What does our church and the St. Louis arch have in common?
 We both are going dark the month of September to assist birds in their annual migration south.
 The arch goes dark in September and May to avoid disorienting birds, and we are turning off our bright tower lights at 10 PM all month for the same reason.
 We plan to do the same in May.
 Our Green Team and Property and Grounds team worked together to make this happen.
 We chose 10 PM for security reasons and because it is consistent with historical migration patterns in our area.

-Our Open and Affirming group and Green Team are collaborating to plant a Hope Garden (see video to the left) to recognize World Mental Health Day (10/10/24).
+Our Open and Affirming group and Green Team have collaborated and planted a Hope Garden to recognize Mental Health Awareness Week (May 12, 2025 – May 18, 2025).
 The Hope Garden concept stems from a youth-driven movement called The Yellow Tulip Project (YTP) to “smash the stigma surrounding mental illness” by planting gardens of yellow tulips.
-The garden would be planted with yellow tulips which would bloom right around Mental Health Awareness week May 13, 2025 – May 19, 2025.
-Would you like to help?
-Please contact Nancy Bell to help us plant at FCCGE on October 10th.
+The garden, on the west side of our building, has been planted with yellow tulips which is currently in bloom!